lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 one (i.e., no use of "waiting" status value).

 The end entity has an out-of-band interaction with the CA/RA.
-This transaction established the shared secret, the referenceNumber and OPTIONALLY the distinguished name used for both sender and subject name in the certificate template.
+This transaction established the shared secret, the referenceNumber and an OPTIONAL distinguished name used for both sender and subject name in the certificate template.
 See {{sect-8.7}} for security considerations on quality of shared secret information.